IliaMaz/dnna/README.md

     handling this manually.

--   For a production setup you should run the frontend production build and store that in a volume which is shared between the frontend and nginx which would allow direct nginx to directly serve the app.
-This is optimal as it removes any intermediary and potentially insecure servers that come prepackage for development.
+-   For a production setup you should run the frontend production build and store that in a volume which is shared between the frontend and nginx which would allow nginx to directly serve the app.
+This is optimal as it removes any intermediary and potentially insecure servers that come prepackaged for development.

-### Future
+### Contributions

--   All future contributions will be done via a new branch -> PR -> merge to master.
+-   All contributions will be done via a new branch -> PR -> merge to master.

 ### S.O.L.I.D